Quantum Algorithms for Structured Prediction: Numerical Experiments

 We compare the optimization of the function $f$, as defined in \eqref{eq:min_max_func}, with its smooth approximation $f^\beta$, as defined in \eqref{eq:smooth_min_max_func}.
 To exclude the effects of sampler errors and noise, we restrict our experiments to small instances (i.e., we restrict the size of the sets $\mathcal{Y}$) in order to be able to find the value of the softmax operator and its gradient exactly.

-Also, for simplicity, we restrict our experiments to the case where each $f_i$ is a linear function of $w$, and $r$ is a quadratic function of $w$:
+Also, for simplicity, we restrict our experiments to the case where each $f_i$ is a linear function of $w$ plus an $L^{2}$ regularizer: